stuti191/AI-Shopping-Agent/README.md

 pip install -r requirements.txt
 ```

-> If you don't have a `requirements.txt` yet, you can install Streamlit manually:
+If you don't have a `requirements.txt` yet, install Streamlit manually:

 ```bash
 pip install streamlit